Yesterday a good friend asked me if I was worried about the trend of things becoming cloud-based and so easily available online.

 Whilst I could see his point, I assured him I was most certainly not worried about our company, the industry or the potential that our own Cash Flow Forecaster software was going to do us out of a job.
 What a compliment that would be.

-Some companies out there are developing amazing software and it keeps us on our toes and increases benchmarks in the industry, how could that be a bad thing?
+Some companies out there are developing amazing software.
+It keeps us on our toes and increases benchmarks in the industry, so how could that be a bad thing?

 It is true that much of the software out there is becoming increasingly user friendly; indeed, we designed our CashMAX Cash Flow Forecaster for the non-accountant.
-However Business Owners are more time poor than ever, and they will still need professional guidance and advice, as well as all of their usual tax work done.
+However business owners are more time poor than ever, and they will still need professional guidance and advice, as well as all of their usual tax work done.

 I have always welcomed a challenge and competition within the industry, and the benefit of clients becoming more educated means that we can spend more time discussing real issues with them rather than explaining the nuts and bolts topics which often take up precious (and costly) consultation time.

 I’d much rather clients are educated on the basics so that we can really strip the business bare and focus on the real elements that will affect their success.
 That’s what coaching is all about.
-Of course we have an accounting firm which we defer to which handles traditional aspects of Business Accounting, but the coaching essentially focuses on education rather than just solutions.
+Of course, we have an accounting firm which we defer to which handles traditional aspects of business accounting, but the coaching essentially focuses on education rather than just solutions.